AriaFallah/WebpackTutorial/part1/css-extract/README.md

-# Example 7 - Extract Your CSS
+# Extra - Extract Your CSS

 Ok so now you've finished, but in production you don't want your CSS file to be inline with your javascript.
 For this purpose we'll be using the